mmottl/lacaml/index.md

     information (e.g. row and column headers).
 Users can specify easily how much context to print.
 For example, it is usually sufficient to print small blocks of the four corners of a large result matrix to manually verify the correctness of an algorithm.
-LACAML uses this approach to limit the output to human-manageable size.
+Lacaml uses this approach to limit the output to human-manageable size.

   * Integration into the OCaml-toplevel allows for easy experimentation for